Last updated January 14, 2021

 Today’s Status, Looking Towards Spring 2021 — Blue

-Thailand borders opened July 1st to foreigners, but is only processing certain types of visas (and unfortunately the list does not include visas needed for ILP volunteers).
-Apart from that caveat, things are looking good — Major tourist attractions started opening in June and Thailand has been the #1 or #2 country on the World Covid recovery index.
-We’re waiting for flights and visas to be re-opened and hope that will happen in time to send a semester for Spring 2021.
+Thailand borders opened July 1st to foreigners, but are only processing certain types of visas (and unfortunately the list does not include visas needed for ILP volunteers).
+Apart from that caveat, things are looking good overall — Major tourist attractions started opening in June and Thailand has been on the top 10 on the World Covid Recovery Index.
+We hope the visas ILP volunteers need will begin processing in time for a Summer 2021 semester.

 Check below to get more details on some key aspects that we’re watching.
 Each of these components help us determine when we’ll be able to send volunteers to Thailand again (it’s stuff you’re going to want to know).
 Also, this info can change frequently.
 Our goal is to keep things current with weekly updates, so check back often!